Shamil Mamedov

-Shamil Alievich Mamedov (Шамиль Алиевич Мамедов; born 8 February 2001) is a Russian amateur wrestler of Lezgin ethnicity, who claimed the senior world bronze medal at the 2023 World Championships.
-He wrestles at the 65 kg category on the international circuit.
-2x Russian national champion.
+Shamil Mamedov (Шамиль Алиевич Мамедов; born 8 February 2001) is a Russian-born Bulgarian freestyle wrestler who wrestles in the 65 kg category on the international circuit.
+He claimed a bronze medal at the 2023 World Championships.

-Background
+Early life

-Shamil was born in the town of Belidzhi, Dagestan, Russia.
+Shamil was born in the town of Belidzhi, Dagestan, Russia in a family of Lezgin ethnicity.
 He started wrestling at the age of 6 under his first coach, Minazhudin Kudiev.
 In his high school years, he moved to Makhachkala and joined the Gamid Gamidov wrestling club.
 Mamedov is coached by Dzhamal Aliev and Vagif Kaziev.

 Career

 Age-group

 In 2018, he made the cadet world team and competed at the cadet world championships in Zagreb, Croatia, but he came in fifth.

 In 2021, he won the Junior Russian nationals at 65 kg and made the world team, where he came in first at the 2021 World Junior Wrestling Championships, in the final match he beat Ziraddin Bayramov of Azerbaijan.